-Holiday Cactus - Christmas Cactus Vs. Thanksgiving Cactus Vs. Easter Cactus - What's the Difference?
+Holiday Cactus Plants - Christmas Cactus Vs. Thanksgiving Cactus Vs. Easter Cactus - What's the Difference?

 The 3 main types of Holiday Cactus are all low-maintenance plants with amazing flowers that bloom throughout the different holiday seasons.
 From the vibrant blooms of the Christmas cactus to the festive foliage of the Thanksgiving cactus and the delightful colors of the Easter cactus, these holiday cactus plants bring a touch of nature's beauty to our celebrations.

-Despite their name, holiday cacti are not actually true cacti; they belong to the group of epiphytic or lithophytic plants, which means they grow on other plants or rocks rather than in the ground.
+Despite their name, holiday cacti are not actually true cacti; they belong to the group of epiphytic or lithophytic plants, which means they grow on other plants or rocks.
+However, they can also thrive in well-drained soil once they are established in their new environment.

-Additionally, because they are long-lived—some of them up to 100 years old—many of these winter plants, which we refer to as holiday cacti, are passed down as family heirlooms from one generation to the next!
+Holiday Cactus can live for up to 100 years!
+Most of the winter plants, which we refer to as holiday cacti, are passed down as family heirlooms from one generation to the next!
 Therefore, it's not unusual for someone to own a Christmas cactus plant whose origin is unknown.

 Let's Explore the Different Types of Holiday Cactus